NFL seeks reversal of Elliott ruling by Thursday

 "If this court declines to grant relief, respondents intend to seek a stay from the Court of Appeals and believe it is important to give the Court of Appeals the opportunity to act promptly," NFL attorneys wrote.

-The 22-year-old Elliott was suspended by commissioner Roger Goodell last month, and attorneys representing Elliott for the NFL Players' Association contended in a lawsuit that Elliott didn't get a fair hearing in an appeal that was denied.
+The 22-year-old Elliott was suspended by commissioner Roger Goodell last month, and attorneys representing Elliott for the NFL Players Association contended in a lawsuit that Elliott didn't get a fair hearing in an appeal that was denied.

 Elliott was suspended after the league concluded he had several physical confrontations last summer with Tiffany Thompson, a former girlfriend.
 Prosecutors in Columbus, Ohio, decided about a year ago not to pursue the case in the city where Elliott starred for Ohio State, citing conflicting evidence.

-In their latest filing, attorneys for Elliott argue that the NFL can't meet the standard for irreparable harm because the league can still suspend the Dallas star if its wins on appeal.
+In their latest filing, attorneys for Elliott argue that the NFL can't meet the standard for irreparable harm because the league can still suspend the Dallas star if it wins on appeal.

 The league argues that the harm is in Mazzant's ruling interfering with a labor deal that was approved by both sides.